-I have previously published two articles on the "friend zone" - the area of mismatched romantic or sexual expectations between friends.
-In the first article, I shared some possible techniques to escape the friend zone and potentially turn from friend to boyfriend or girlfriend (see here).
-In the second article, I discussed this problem a bit more, sharing tips on how to avoid the friend zone in the first place (see here).
+I have previously published two posts on the "friend zone"—the area of mismatched romantic or sexual expectations between friends.
+In the first, I shared some possible techniques to escape the friend zone and potentially turn from friend to boyfriend or girlfriend.
+In the second, I discussed this problem a bit more, sharing tips on how to avoid the friend zone in the first place.

-Both of those articles received a good deal of commentary and stirred debate.
-Generally, that debate centered on whether men and women, particularly, can be "just friends".
-Overall, the comments suggested that men and women might have very different goals and motives for "friendship".
-Each looks at the responsibilities in friendship and love a bit differently.
+Both posts received a good deal of commentary and stirred debate on whether men and women can be "just friends."
+Overall, comments suggested that men and women might have very different goals and motives for their "friendship," as each may look at the responsibilities of friendship and love a bit differently.
 As a result, they tend to co-create this friend zone confusion.

-Male and female responses did differ on a few key items though.
-Men were more likely to see sex and romantic potential in an opposite sex friend as a benefit (women primarily saw it as a cost).
-As a result, men were also more likely than women to say that they had sex with an opposite sex friend (22% vs. 11%).
+Male and female responses differed on a few key items though.
+Men were more likely to see sex and romantic potential in an opposite-sex friend as a benefit, while women primarily saw it as a cost.
+As a result, men were also more likely than women to report that they had sex with an opposite-sex friend (22 percent vs. 11 percent for women).
 Men were also more likely to report friendship costs of lowered self-worth and giving time to help the friend, while women found their own inability to reciprocate the male's attraction as costly.
-Therefore, when friendships did not turn sexual or romantic, men were often left feeling rejected and used (i.e. "friend zoned"), while women felt uncomfortable with the unequal attraction.
-In contrast, when friendships did turn romantic/sexual, some of these men continued to label the women as "just friends" - at about double the rate of women.
-This leads to the "other" friend zone women more routinely face, the "friends-with-benefits zone", where sex is shared but commitment is not reciprocated.
+Therefore, when friendships did not turn sexual or romantic, men were often left feeling rejected and used (i.e., "friend zoned"), while women felt uncomfortable with the unequal attraction.
+In contrast, when friendships did turn romantic/sexual, some of these men continued to label the women as "just friends"—at about double the rate of women.
+This leads to the "other" friend zone women more routinely face, the "friends-with-benefits zone," where sex may be shared but commitment is not reciprocated.

-Women also had their own unique costs and benefits of opposite-sex friendships.
-They were more likely to experience the benefit of their male friends paying for outings and enjoyed the physical protection of those friends (men saw these as costs of time and money).
+Women reported their own unique costs and benefits in opposite-sex friendships.
+They were more likely to experience the benefit of their male friends paying for outings and enjoyed the physical protection of those friends.
+(Men saw these as costs of time and money.)
 Women also enjoyed the ability to network through male friends.
 However, as noted above, women found it costly when those male friends desired sex or romance.
 They also disliked when their male friends caused difficulty in the women's other dating efforts.

 To make matters worse, each sex sees the other's benefit as their own cost.
 Thus, women tend to find it costly and onerous when male friends desire sex and romance.
 Men, in contrast, find the time and money demands costly and frustrating, particularly when their romantic desires are not reciprocated.
 So, due to the mismatched desires, we have the makings of friendship difficulties.

 What does this mean for the "friend zone"?
-As I have said before, the friend zone is essentially an unequal relationship, where the desires of both friends are not equally met.
-It may exist in a "just friends" context, where resources are being shared (usually gratifying the woman's needs), but sex and romance is not an option (usually frustrating the man).
+As I have written previously, the friend zone is essentially an unequal relationship, in which the desires of both friends are not equally met.
+It may exist in a "just friends" context, with resources being shared (usually gratifying the woman's needs), but sex and romance is not an option (usually frustrating the man).
 A mismatch can also occur in a "friends-with-benefits" context, where sex is being shared (usually satisfying the man), but resources and protection are not forthcoming (usually frustrating the woman).